The making of.. Ffresh Restaurant - Interior Design Project

 Location -Ffresh Restaurant, Wales Millenium Centre, Cardiff Bay

-Project - Copper installation - 6 trees, 3m x 4m.
-7m bar bulkhead.
+Project brief - Copper installation - 6 trees, 3m x 4m.
+7m copper 'waterfall' bar bulkhead

 Duration - 2 months studio and onsite construction